A fan’s guide – the club from early doors to today

 Brechin having gained play-off revenge in 2011, Nicholl originally lasted one season before Raith legend Colin Cameron stepped in.
 He brought Cowdenbeath back to the second tier with a title win in 2012, the subsequent campaign bookended by survival and the relegation of nearest strugglers Dunfermline.

-In 2014, crucial goals in each play-off leg by ex-Dunfermline academy centre-back Tom O’Brien against his old club kept the Blue Brazil in the newly named Championship, a combined crowd of nearly 12,000 witnessing the local rivals do battle.
+In 2014, crucial goals in each play-off leg by ex-Dunfermline academy centre-back Tom O’Brien against his old club kept the Blue Brazil in the newly named Championship, a combined crowd of nearly 12,000 witnessing the local rivals battle it out.

 Ground Guide